rsanchez-dv/Sentiment_Analysis/README.md

 ## Overview

-This capstone project is centered around the data processing, elementary data analysis, and training of a model to predict user reviews sentiment.
+This capstone project is centered around the data processing, elementary data analysis, and training of a model to predict user review sentiment.

 ### Business Goals

-Create a model to be able to be used in generating sentiments on reviews or comments found in external websites to give insights on what people are talking about outside of Yelp.
+Create a model to be able to be used in generating sentiment on reviews or comments found in external / internal websites to give insights on how people about certain topics.

 This could give the company insights not easily available on sites where ratings are required or for internal use to determine sentiment on blogs or comments.

+### Business Applications

+By utilizing this model, the business can use it for the following purposes:

+**External:**

+- Monitoring Brand and Reputation online
+- Product Research

+**Internal:**

+- Customer Support
+- Customer Feedback
+- Employee Satisfaction

+Currently method to achieving this is by using outside resources which come at a cost and increases risk for leaking sensitive data to the public.
+This product will bypass these outside resources and give the company the ability to do it in house.

 ## Model Deployment